mdepitta/comp-glia-book/README.md

 # Overview

-The repo contains code used for simulations and figures in the book "Computational Glioscience," De Pitta' M. and Berry, H. eds., Springer (expected 2018).
-The repo contains different folders accoridng to the chapters in the book.
+The repo contains code used for simulations and figures in the book "Computational Glioscience," De Pitta' M. and Berry, H. eds., (Springer 2019).
+The repo contains different folders according to the chapters in the book.
 Content of each folder is detailed as following.

 ---------------------------------------------------------------------------------
 # Ch3.Timofeeva